-This e-book titled "Facebook for Teachers" will guide educators on how to use the popular social media site Facebook both as a teaching-learning tool and a platform for one's personal and professional enhancement.
+This e-book on "Facebook for Teachers" will guide educators on how to use the popular social media site Facebook both as a teaching-learning tool and a platform for one's personal and professional enhancement.

 Note: The Southeast Asian Ministers of Education Organization Regional Center for Educational Innovation and Technology (SEAMEO INNOTECH) recognizes that some schools and even ministries of education (MoEs) restrict the use of Facebook as a teaching-learning tool, particularly in the classroom.
-These policies should be strictly adhered to and utmost caution should be practiced to ensure the safety of children as users of Facebook and other social media.
+These policies should be strictly adhered to and utmost caution should be practiced to ensure the safety of children as users of social media, such as Facebook.